interactiveaudiolab/emphases/README.md

                         The corresponding speech audio files --output_files OUTPUT_FILES [OUTPUT_FILES ...]
                         The output files.
 Default is text files with json suffix.
-  --hopsize HOPSIZE     The hopsize in seconds --checkpoint CHECKPOINT
+  --checkpoint CHECKPOINT
                         The model checkpoint to use for inference --batch_size BATCH_SIZE
-                        The maximum number of frames per batch --pad                 If true, centers frames at hopsize / 2, 3 * hopsize / 2, 5 * ...
-  --gpu GPU             The index of the gpu to run inference on
+                        The maximum number of frames per batch --gpu GPU             The index of the gpu to run inference on
 ```